Automorphisms of the affine 3-space of degree 3: Families of cubic hypersurfaces of , all isomorphic to

 where $a_{i,2},b_{i,2}\in \k[x,z]$ are homogeneous of degree $2$, $c_{i,1},d_{i,1},e_{i,1}\in \k[x,z]$ are homogeneous of degree $1$, $F_{i,3}\in \k[w,y]$ is homogeneous of degree $3$, and the following hold for all $(\lambda_1, \ldots, \lambda_n) \in \k^n$ (see Lemma~\ref{Lem:AlongALine}): \begin{enumerate}[leftmargin=*] \item[\ref{Lb2square}] $\sum \lambda_i b_{i,2}(x,z)$ is a square; \item[\ref{La2b2}] $\sum \lambda_i a_{i,2}(x,z)$ and $\sum \lambda_i b_{i,2}(x,z)$ have a common non-zero linear factor; \item[\ref{La2e1}] If $\sum \lambda_i b_{i,2}(x,z) = 0$, then $\sum \lambda_i a_{i,2}(x,z)$ and $\sum \lambda_i e_{i,1}(x,z)$ have a common non-zero linear factor; \item[\ref{Ld1a2_common_lin_fact}] If $\sum \lambda_i b_{i, 2}(x, z) = \sum \lambda_i e_{i, 1}(x, z) = 0$ and $\sum \lambda_i a_{i, 2}(x, z)$ is a square, then $\sum \lambda_i a_{i, 2}(x, z), \sum \lambda_i d_{i, 1}(x, z)$ have a common non-zero linear factor; \end{enumerate} and if $\deg(\sum \lambda_i f_i)= 3$, then: \begin{enumerate}[leftmargin=*] \item[\ref{La2notsquareb2e1notzero}] If $\sum \lambda_i a_{i,2}(x,z)$ is not a square, then $\sum \lambda_i b_{i,2}(x,z)\not=0$ or $\sum \lambda_i e_{i,1}(x,z)\not=0$. \end{enumerate} We distinguish, whether all $b_{i, 2}$ are collinear (case (A)) or not (case (B)).
 It turns out that in fact case (B) cannot occur, which proves~\ref{rem.All_b_i.2_are collinear}.

 (A): Any two $b_{i,2}$ are collinear: After applying an element of $\GL_2(\k)$ on $x,z$, we may assume that $z^2$ divides all $b_{i,2}$ by assertion~\ref{Lb2square}.
-If $z$ divides each $a_{i,2}$, the point $[0:1:0:0]$ will be singular for each $F_i$, so $f$ is in standard form.
+If $z$ divides each $a_{i,2}$, the point $[0:1:0:0]$ will be a singular point of the hypersurface in $\PP^3$ given by $F_i$ for each $i$, so $f$ is in standard form.
 We may thus assume that there is $j$ such that $z$ does not divide $a_{j,2}$.
 Assertion~\ref{La2b2} then implies that $b_{i,2}=0$ for each $i$.

 If a linear factor divides all $a_{i,2}$, we apply an element of $\GL_2$ on $x,z$ and assume that $z$ divides all $a_{i,2}$, giving again that $f$ is in a standard form.
 We then assume that no linear factor divides all $a_{i,2}$.
 In particular, $\dim \Span_{\k}(a_{1, 2}, \ldots,a_{n, 2})\geq 2$.